cauIfield/cauIfield/README.md

 WOW.
 I AM SHOCKED RIGHT NOW?? i could sing like umm umm THE HIGH NOTE THAT MADISON BEER DID but even better and more fashionable... -nid

 im envisioning you as that one video of millie bobby brown singing imagine by john lennon - ellie

+YOU THINK IF I HIT THE NOTE I'LL BE IN ANY UPCOMING ST SEQUELS -NID